airbytehq/airbyte/docs/connector-development/config-based/error-handling.md

 # Error handling

-By default, only retry server errors (HTTP 5XX) and too many requests (HTTP 429) will be retried up to 5 times with exponential backoff.
+By default, only server errors (HTTP 5XX) and too many requests (HTTP 429) will be retried up to 5 times with exponential backoff.
 Other HTTP errors will result in a failed read.

 Other behaviors can be configured through the `Requester`'s `error_handler` field.